dlidstrom/Duplo/README.md

 ### 8.3.
 Additional Language Support

 Duplo can analyze all text files regardless of format, but it has special support for some programming languages (C++, C#, Java, for example).
 This allows Duplo to improve the duplication detection as it can ignore preprocessor directives and/or comments.

-To implement support for a new language, there are a couple of options (in order of complexity):
+To implement support for a new language, there are a couple of options:

 1. Implement `FileTypeBase` which has support for handling comments and preprocessor directives.
 You just need to decide what is a comment.
 With this option you need to implement a couple of methods, one which is `CreateLineFilter`.
 This is to remove multiline comments.
 Look at `CstyleCommentsFilter` for an example.
 2. Implement `IFileType` interface directly.
-This gives you the most freedom but also is the hardest option of course.
+This gives you the most freedom but also is the hardest option.

-You can see an example where Java support was added very easily.
-It is a matter of copying one of the existing file type implementations and adjusting which lined shoulf be filtered and how comments should be removed.
-Finally, add a few lines in `FileTypeFactory.cpp` to select the correct implementation according to file extension.
-You can see [this commit](https://github.com/dlidstrom/Duplo/commit/320f9474354d41c3b35c178bb4b7f6c667025976) for all details.
+You can see an example of how Java support was added effortlessly.
+It involves copying an existing file type implementation and adjusting the lines that should be filtered and how comments should be removed.
+Finally, add a few lines in `FileTypeFactory.cpp` to choose the correct implementation based on the file extension.
+Refer to [this commit](https://github.com/dlidstrom/Duplo/commit/320f9474354d41c3b35c178bb4b7f6c667025976) for all the details.

 ### 8.4.
 Language Suggestions